 Team Discussions: Each week, teams of 3 students will lead the class discussion.
 Each group is expected to meet outside of class to organize readings and prepare a list of questions and points of discussion and organize any in-class activities.
-Each student should present once.
-Team discussion leadership is worth 25 points.
+Each student should present twice during the semester, once during the first six weeks, once during the last six weeks.
+Team discussion leadership is worth 50 points.

-Written assignments: Students are required to write 12 essays (one each week) based on that particular week's readings.
-Essay topics will be assigned and due at the beginning of class the following week.
-Written assignments are intended to precede discussion of that week's readings.
-Written work should be a maximum of 1000 words (double-spaced, 12 pt. font, etc.) and focused on a particular point, idea, and/or theme occurring in the readings.
+Written assignments: Students are required to write 6 essays based on a that week's readings.
+I will post questions for each week (total 12), but students are required to complete only 6 assignments.
+Students must complete three during the first 6 weeks of the course, and three during the last 6 weeks.
+Essays are due at the beginning of class the following week.
+Written work should be a maximum of 1500 words (double-spaced, 12 pt. font, etc.) and focused on a particular point, idea, and/or theme occurring in the readings.
 Late papers will be docked five points per day past the Monday they are due.
-Each paper is worth 25 points (total 100).
-We will drop the two lowest scores for the written assignments.
+Each paper is worth 50 points (total 300).